 This expansion was thanks in part to a $24 million Series B Investment that the company received from a round led by Highland Capital Partners in May.
 In line with its increased user base, Wooga has also seen its number of employees increase from 60 at the beginning of 2011, to a multinational team of more than 140 people – that’s a growth rate of two new employees each week.

-Jens Begemann, Wooga Founder and CEO, stated in relation to the company’s growth: “Wooga’s growth is organic in every sense.
+Jens Begemann, Wooga’s Founder and CEO, stated in relation to the company’s growth: “Wooga’s growth is organic in every sense.
 Only 5% of our new users come through paid ads and 40% through viral features, with the remainder coming from cross-linking through our existing games.”

-Concerning the partnership with Facebook and Wooga’s plans for 2012, Begemann said: “The upcoming Facebook IPO shows the potential the social network and social games possess.
+Concerning its partnership with Facebook and Wooga’s plans for 2012, Begemann said: “The upcoming Facebook IPO shows the potential the social network and social games possess.
 In 2012, Wooga will hire 100 additional employees in order to further develop high-quality social games and to focus on upcoming mobile titles.”

 Find this interesting?
 To learn out more about Wooga and founder Jens Begemann, check out the interview we did with him.